tedkim97/tedkim97.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 order: 5
 permalink: about
 ---

-# About Me
 I am currently a systems engineer at McMaster-Carr.
 I completed undergrad at the University of Chicago with a bachelors of arts in economics and computer science with a specialization in machine learning.

 Outside of work, I'm interested in machine learning for increased automation capabilities, silly visualizations, and understanding media through data science techniques.

 If you're interested, you can check out my [Github](https://github.com/tedkim97) or [Linkedin](https://www.linkedin.com/in/ted-kim/).